• About Us

 Paragliding

-Go away with a beautiful and memorable experience of Nandi Hills by paragliding over the hills and valleys that the area is so famous for.
+Go away with a beautiful and memorable experience of Nandi Hills by paragliding over the hills and valleys that the area is famous for.

 Cycling